Data Protection Policy

 Part of the data is collected to ensure error-free presentation of the website.
 We explain further details in the following sections.

-We have appointed https://mb-datenschutz.de as our data protection officer.
-Please send any inquiries about data protection to e-mail: firstname.lastname@example.org
+Please send any inquiries about data protection to e-mail: email@example.com For all other inquiries please email to: firstname.lastname@example.org

 Our website uses so-called cookies.
 These serve to make our site more user-friendly, effective, and secure.
 Cookies are small text files that are stored in the browser on your terminal device.
 Cookies do not cause any damage to your computer and do not contain viruses.